AustralianBioCommons/gen3-dd-viz/README.md

 - Layout is layered (ELK) and rendered to **SVG** for crisp export.
 - Modern evergreen browsers only.

-## License

-Apache-2.0.
-If you copy code from the Gen3 data portal, retain attribution in NOTICE.

 ## Testing
 Run unit tests: